wellcometrust/nutrition-labels/docs/Expanding_tech_grants.md

 | 5    | 213                  |
 | Nan  | 797                  |

+Thus we tagged an additional 121 tech RF data points (23 to 144 with code 1, 2 or 3).

-and the most relevant RF file is 'SoftwareAndTechnicalProducts', but still only 70% of them yield tech as an output - so perhaps not a high enough proportion to automatically tag these as tech grants.
+The most relevant RF file is 'SoftwareAndTechnicalProducts', but still only 70% of them yield tech as an output - so perhaps not a high enough proportion to automatically tag these as tech grants.

 | File type | Proportion of tagged entries which are 1, 2, 3 |
 | --- | --- |